The Dark Side of Gravity: Conclusion

 \section{Conclusion}

-We could settle down here the foundations of the new theory of gravitation on flat spacetime which necessarily imposes itself as soon as we give give up the GR geometrical point of view.
-Eventually, we find that this allows to solve many long lasting theoretical issues such as negative masses and stability, QFT vacuum divergences and the cosmological constant, negative energy and tachyonic representations of the Lorentz Group but also leads to very remarkable predictions: Locally, the disagreement with GR only arises at the PPN level in the preferred frame of our isometries, black holes disappear and gravitomagnetism can arise in an unusual way.
-Globally, a softly accelerating necessarily spatially flat universe in good agreement with the present data is a natural outcome of the model.
-The growing of primordial fluctuations works well in this dark gravity theory without any need for dark energy nor dark matter components and the context is very promissing to help solving the galaxy or cluster of galaxies missing mass issues.
+We could settle down here the foundations of the new theory of gravitation on flat spacetime which necessarily imposes itself as soon as we give up the GR geometrical point of view.
+Eventually, we find that this allows to solve many long lasting theoretical issues such as negative masses and stability, QFT vacuum divergences and the cosmological constant, negative energy and tachyonic representations of the Lorentz Group but also leads to very remarkable predictions: Locally, the disagreement with GR only arises at the PPN level in the preferred frame of our isometries, GR black holes disappear and gravitomagnetism can arise in an unusual way.
+Globally, an accelerating phase for a necessarily spatially flat universe in good agreement with the present data is easy to obtain.
+The growing of primordial fluctuations works well in this dark gravity theory without any need for dark energy nor dark matter components and the context is very promising to help solving the galaxy or cluster of galaxies missing mass issues.
 At last, we derived a gravitational wave solution leading to the observed decay of the binary pulsar orbital period.
-More speculative but very promissing developments have started to be explored in Ref \refcite{fhc2} ).
-Interesting ideas related at some level to the ones explored here can be found in Refs. \refcite{mof} \refcite{hoo} \refcite{bar} \refcite{cha} \refcite{ior} \refcite{bog} (see also many references of interest therein).
+More speculative but very promising developments have started to be explored in Ref \refcite{fhc2} and Ref \refcite{DGneut}.
+Interesting ideas related at some level to the ones explored here can be found in Refs. \refcite{mof} \refcite{hoo} \refcite{bar} \refcite{chard} \refcite{ior} \refcite{bog} (see also many references of interest therein).